Es befinden sich keine Produkte im Warenkorb.

 Dan Popek (* 1996) is known for his outstanding virtuosity and is referred to as the ‘Mozart of Boogie Woogie’.
 He masterfully combines jazz with classical, boogie woogie and pop music.
 Paired with charismatic entertainment, the pianist – who can play anything – brings you a brilliant piano recital like you have never experienced before…

 Popek started playing the piano at the age of four.
 He achieved first successes at the ‘Matthaes’ piano competition in Stuttgart and at ‘Youth plays jazz’ with forwarding to the International Jazz Festival ‘Jazz Lights’ in Oberkochen.
 At age 16 he performed at the legendary Boogie Woogie Festival in Hamburg (‘Fabrik’).
 From then on he played with international greats such as Abi Wallenstein, Axel Zwingenberger, Joja Wendt, Silvan Zingg as well as Cory Henry and the Spider Murphy Gang, to name but a few.
 His first album, 88 Keys & Me, was released in 2013.

 From 2014 to 2016, he won the Yamaha Promotion Award twice.
 His second album, The Shout, was released in 2016.
 This album also led to much international interest in his work.
 In the same year he was asked to appear on German TV for the first time.
 A special honour was the Jazz Fest in Vienna 2017 where he played at the famous Jazzland together with Martin Pyrker.
-It was followed by invitations to festivals in Regensburg, Berlin and Cambrai (France).
+It was followed by concerts in Berlin (Mercedes-Benz) and Cambrai (France).
 In 2018 Popek was a member of the jury in the final Casio/Bechstein piano competition ‘Talent Days’ in Hamburg, and he wrote a soundtrack for a promotion video by Casio Music.